Research

 Step 2: Conduct a Preliminary Literature Search

 A preliminary literature search verifies that your research topic has sufficient existing scholarship to contextualise your study — and confirms that your specific research gap has not already been filled by a recent publication.
 Use Google Scholar, Scopus, PubMed, IEEE Xplore, or Web of Science.
-Search for your topic keywords combined with 'review', 'meta-analysis', or 'systematic review'.
-If a recent, comprehensive systematic review exists, you may need to narrow or reframe your topic.

 2026 Tool: Use Elicit and Semantic Scholar for AI-Powered Literature Discovery

 Elicit.org uses AI to summarise key papers in your field and identify research consensus vs. controversy.
 Semantic Scholar's Recommendation engine suggests related papers you may have missed.
 Connected Papers creates visual citation maps.
-Use all three in Step 2 to ensure you have identified the major existing works in your area before committing to a research direction.

 Step 3: Collect and Organise Your Research Materials